 The days of metal braces as the only avenue to straighter teeth are no more.
 Thanks to the innovation of clear aligner systems, often referred to as “invisible braces,” adults looking to transform their smiles now have more options than ever.

 The clear aligner market can be split into two categories: at-home aligners (like SmileDirectClub) and in-office aligners (like Invisalign).
-Each type is effective but offers different advantages and drawbacks.
-There’s simply not one universal “best” — the right treatment for you ultimately depends on your unique circumstances, priorities, and smile goals.
+Each type is effective, but offers different advantages and drawbacks.
+There’s not one universal “best” — the right treatment for you ultimately depends on your unique circumstances, priorities, and goals.
 Read on as we discuss the six best clear aligners on the market, the difference between at-home and in-office clear aligner treatment, and some tips for evaluating your options.

 Table of Contents